fluttercommunity/import_sorter/README.md

 ## 🏃‍♂️ Running

 Once you've installed it simply run `flutter pub run import_sorter:main` (`pub run import_sorter:main` if normal dart application) to format every file dart file in your lib, bin, test, and tests folder!
 Don't worry if these folders don't exist.

 ## 💻 Command Line

 - Add the `-e` flag to the run command and have emojis added to your imports 😄.
 - If you're using a config in the `pubspec.yaml` you can have the program ignore it by adding `--ignore-config`.
 - Want to make sure your files are sorted?
 Add `--exit-if-changed` to make sure the files are sorted.
 Good for things like CI.
 - Have no comments before your imports by adding the `--no-comments` flag.
 - Add the `-h` flag if you need any help from the command line!
 - You can only run import_sorter on certain files by passing in a regular expression(s) that will only sort certain files.
 Below are two examples:
     - `pub run import_sorter:main bin/main.dart lib/args.dart` (only sorts bin/main.dart and lib/args.dart)
     - `pub run import_sorter:main lib\/* test\/*` (only sorts files in the lib and test folders)

 ## 🏗️ Config

-If you use import_sorter a lot or need to ignore certain files you should look at using the config you put in your `pubspec.yaml`.
+If you use import_sorter a lot or need to ignore certain files, you should look at using the config you put in your `pubspec.yaml`.
 Ignored files are in the format of regex.
 This regex is then applied to the project root path (the one outputted to the terminal).
 Below is an example config setting emojis to true and ignoring all files in the lib folder:

 ```yaml
 import_sorter: